bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/morning-chanting.md

 The Buddha, absolutely pure, with ocean-like compassion,\
 Possessing the clear sight of wisdom,\
-Destroyer of worldly self-corruption ---\
+Destroyer of worldly self-corruption &ndash;\
 Devotedly indeed, that Buddha I revere.\
 The Teaching of the Lord, like a lamp,\
 Illuminating the Path and its Fruit: the Deathless,\
-That which is beyond the conditioned world ---\
+That which is beyond the conditioned world &ndash;\
 Devotedly indeed, that Dhamma I revere.\
 The Saṅgha, the most fertile ground for cultivation,\
 Those who have realized peace, awakened after the Accomplished One,\
-Noble and wise, all longing abandoned ---\
+Noble and wise, all longing abandoned &ndash;\
 Devotedly indeed, that Saṅgha I revere.

 This salutation should be made to that which is worthy.\
 Through the power of such good action, may all obstacles disappear.\
 One who knows things as they are has come into this world; and he is an Arahant, a perfectly Awakened being,\
-Purifying the way leading out of delusion, calming and directing to perfect peace, and leading to enlightenment --- this Way he has made known.
+Purifying the way leading out of delusion, calming and directing to perfect peace, and leading to enlightenment &ndash; this Way he has made known.

 Having heard the Teaching, we know this:\
 Birth is dukkha,\